serifpersia/pianolux-arduino/README.md

   - Download and extract the Linux zip file.
   - Open the Terminal, navigate to the extracted PianoLED directory, and run the following command: `sudo java -jar "pianoled jar name.jar"`

-## Support the Project

-If you'd like to support future development of the PianoLED project or simply show your appreciation, consider making a donation.
-You can reach out via email at `ramiserifpersia@gmail.com` and join the Discord server, where you can receive a special role for contributing to the project.
-Your support helps us keep the project vibrant and evolving.
-Thank you!